sblab-bioinformatics/qG4-ChIP-seq-of-breast-cancer-PDTX/README.md

 Data produced using the qG4-ChIP-seq have been deposited at [GSE152216](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152216).
 The sample file describing the deposited data is [here](sdrf.tsv).
 Additional information about the qG4-ChIP-seq protocol [here](idf.tsv).

-The repository contains fastq files and processed files (peaks files, bw track files).
+The repository contains files used to perform the high level analysis.

+Differential regions for breast cancer can be found as bed files [here](./DG4R).

 Data analysis and code
 ======================